Friday, March 25, 2016

 I needed a simple, secure, and ephemeral way to share passwords over email and other communication platforms.

-Searching the web reveals a handful of options, but nothing I was interested in setting up.
+Searching the web reveals a handful of options, but there was nothing I was interested in setting up.
 Most of the options required both parties to install new software; I simply wanted to use a web browser.

 Finally, I discovered SnapPass and decided it was the tool I was looking for.

 Using the web application is simple: you navigate to a secure URL, input a password into a text field, select an expiration time, and click generate URL.
 You are presented with a secure, unique URL to share with your intended recipient.
 The URL can only be accessed once.
 If your intended recipient was able to view the URL and the password, you can rest assured only they saw the password.
-If your intended recipient was not able to view the URL and the password, the URL either expired based on the expiration time you set or an unintended recipient saw the password and there is a potential leak in whatever communication platform the URL was sent over.
+If your intended recipient was not able to view the URL and the password, the URL either expired based on the expiration time you set, or an unintended recipient saw the password and there is a potential leak in whatever communication platform the URL was sent over.

 When I first wrote this post, the SnapPass GitHub repository had not been updated since November 4, 2014.
 Because of this, I maintained my own fork.